Application Plugin

 Unsupported Configurations

-Application plugins do not support server.php and session.php configurations, and do not support app.request_class, app.public_path, and app.runtime_path configurations.
+Application plugins do not support configurations for server.php and session.php, and do not support app.request_class, app.public_path, and app.runtime_path configurations.

 Database

 Plugins can configure their own databases.
-For example, the contents of plugin/cms/config/database.php are as follows:
+For example, the content of plugin/cms/config/database.php is as follows:

 return [